Your Custom Text Here

 The caterpillar is part of the Metamorphosis sculpture by Thomas Berger, installed at the Hearth Food Marked in downtown Portsmouth /NH.

-Detail of Metamorphosis sculpture by Thomas Berger showing an egg and the signature of Scientific Illustrator Maria Sibylla Merian on the underside of a leaf of a stone flower, which serves as the base of a butterfly sculpture
+Detail of Metamorphosis sculpture by Thomas Berger showing a butterfly egg and the signature of scientific illustrator Maria Sibylla Merian on the underside of a leaf of a stone flower, which serves as the base of a butterfly sculpture

 Our sculpture Kingdoms in Peace was used for the cover photo of the Flying Horse Outdoor Sculpture Exhibit in S. Hamilton /MA.
 My friend David Adilman, sculptor from Andover /MA, and I, created this piece in cooperation.
 Thank you Dave for the good time we had!
 The exhibit ends November 27th, 2022